OS Maps online FAQ

 GPX files come in a wide range of versions.
 We've added the ability to handle the most common types, but it may not be able to understand some formats.

 At the moment, we have set a maximum size of 2MB or 3000 waypoints.
 If your GPX file is larger than this, reduce the size by splitting the route into two or more files, or by reducing the number of waypoints.
 Most GPS software packages have the ability to do this.
-Routes over 3000 waypoints make OS maps respond very slowly or crash altgether.
+Routes over 3000 waypoints make OS maps respond very slowly or crash altogether.

 What printing options are supported?
 How do I print?